elotroalex/chiens/_texts/translation.md

 - broken wings and branches
 - the victims take turns at the falls
-- hey there on the fore top
+- hey there on the foretop
 - start the fire, keep it going, on the shade and the ditch
 - A thousand excuses, we have the best to offer you
 - a blazing fire saluting the darkness with flares